aosasona/php-link-shortener-api/README.md

 # LINK SHORTENER

-This is a simple PHP API that allows you to shorten links.
+This is a simple PHP API (no framework) that allows you to shorten links.

 ## Requirements